As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 While no two dogs will have the same surgery and recovery, knowing what to expect when your dog comes home from surgery is helpful.
 Here are some photos of what it may look like before, during, and after surgery.

-This tumor is circled to guide the veterinarians incision during surgery.
+This tumor is circled to guide the veterinarian’s incision during surgery.

-After surgery, your dog will have a recovery period before they wake up from anesthesia.
-The veterinarian will monitor their vital signs and ensure the incision is clean and protected.
-The dog in the photo below is in the process of waking up from a tumor removal surgery.
-After removal, the entire tumor, including the skin around it, goes out for biopsy.
 At the lab, a pathologist will examine the edges of the sample for cancerous tissue.
 If the tissue sample shows cancer cells around the edges, your vet will recommend another surgery.
 Most tumors that return are high-grade and at risk of spreading.
 In these cases, veterinarians recommend a combination of medications, chemotherapy, and radiation.
 If your dog has symptoms related to the tumor, your vet may prescribe medications.

 The most common medications used for dogs with mast cell tumors are: